Table of Contents

 A more recent development are Dyna-Snap magnetic connectors.
 Using magnetic cable ends, you can disconnect parts of your dynamo system in an instant.
 An obvious advantage to this system is for easy front wheel removal.
 As there’s no delicate spade-locating required, the magnetic connectors can automatically find each other when in proximity.

-To learn everything about cache batteries click through to my battery resource HERE.
+To learn everything about buffer batteries click through to my battery resource HERE.

 Combined Light and Dynamo Units